Jasonhaoyuan93/DistributedAndScalableSystem/Add Data Layer/README.md

 Here's the diagram of my architecture.
 Basically, I used the RabbitMQ as the TempStore and utilize dynamoDB as the database to persisted all data.
 The Front Gate application will query DB for all get requests while send all post requests to rabbitMQ for async process.
 ![CS6650 Assignment3 Architectural Diagram](ArchitecturalDiagram.jpg)

 - With one consumer for each queue, I've observed that requests were stacking up in the queue.
-My conclusion is that the additional DB persistence feature has negatively impacted the consumption rate of consumption.
+My conclusion is that the additional DB persistence feature has negatively impacted the rate of consumption.
 So I increased the number of consumers for both statistic queue and match queue.
 - Initially, I chose Mysql as DB but its write throughput is capped at around 1000 write/sec.
 Yet, the publishing rate requires around 9000 write/sec to keep a clear queue.
 So I switched to DynamoDB, where I can use on-demand read and write unit to accommodate different consumption rate.

 ### Database Design